OctopusDeploy/docs/docs/deploying-applications/variables/scoping-variables.md

-For example, imagine a `LogLevel` variable with a value scoped to an environment is considered by Octopus to be "less specific" than a value scoped to a machine role.
+For example, imagine aÂ `LogLevel`Â variable with a value scoped to anÂ environment is considered by Octopus to be "less specific" than a value scoped to a machine role.
 So when two possible values for a variable exist, Octopus will choose the "more specific" scope value over the less specific one.

 Variable scoping also works like CSS rules; a value scoped twice is more specific than a value scoped once.
 For example, a variable scoped to an environment and a role is more specific than a variable scoped to just a role.

 If two variables are scoped equally, Octopus will choose project-defined variables ahead of library-defined ones.
-If this still does not resolve the conflict the result is non-deterministic and you should not depend on a specific value being used.
+If this still does not resolve the conflictÂ the result is non-deterministic and you should not depend on a specific value being used.
 Instead, you should take care when scoping variables so that they are unlikely to conflict.

 Scope specificity can quickly become very complicated.
 Read our blog post for a [better understanding of why scope specificity works the way it does](http://octopusdeploy.com/blog/variable-specificity-and-complexity).